useriasminna/disappearing-snowman-game/README.md

 [Diffchecker](https://www.diffchecker.com/) - used for comparing the code<br>
 Chrome Lighthouse and Chrome Developer Tools  - used for checking performance of the website<br>
 Paint 3D - used for editing the snowman's image

+## ACKNOWLEDGEMENTS
+-Code Institute for all the material and support offered -My mentor Ben Kavanagh for great tips and his willingness to help me as much as possible with the problems encountered during the development of the project
+-Slack community for great involvement in helping each other
 <hr>